grandmastr/polytope-labs-assessment/README.md

 ### How the animation was built

 1. The raw animation was created using SVGs for base grid and paths for the animated beams/streaks to follow.
-2. The beams/streaks are then animated using SMIL (Synchronized Multimedia Integration Language)'s <animateTransform> to beam/streak groups, which is used to define the timing and layout of the animation.
+2. The beams are then animated using SMIL (Synchronized Multimedia Integration Language)'s <animateTransform> to beam groups, which is used to define the timing and layout of the animation.
    > CSS keyframes/[WAAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) can be used as well.
 I explained the reason for my choice in the next section.